karannagpal/c-cpp-basics/Level 2/README.md

-## Level 2 - Simple data structures in C
+## Level 2 - Miscellaneous programs in C

 Contains programs with:

-1. Arrays
+1. Arrays - Searching and Sorting
-2. Linked Lists
-3. Stacks & Queues
-4. Trees & graphs